marigold-dev/decookies/README.md

 Hence, the levels are almost the same (still in WIP) and the costs calculation is almost the same.

+#### Baking cookies

+The goal of this game is to bake as many cookies as possible.
+To do so, there are several ways:

+- Click on the cookie button.
+Each click will submit one cookie to be baked to Deku (cookie in oven).
+Once the operation had been included in a block, you will have the cookie.
+- Buy buildings to passively bake cookies for you.
+For example, you can buy your first Cursor for 15 cookies.
+Once the cursor had been baked, it will bake one cookie per second for you.

 #### Transfer cookies

 We added a feature to transfer cookies from your game to an other player.
 You simply need to fulfill the amount and the recipient address.